 Bonus tip: If you can, book on Sunday morning.
 I'll show you why :)

-My fascination for Eastern Europe started with books.
+My fascination for the former Eastern Europe started with books.
 Around 2005 after reading a gripping story about a young journalist leaving Croatia during the war I went looking for anything I could get my hands on about former Jugoslavia.
-Then in 2007 I met the love of my life, which also meant that I fell head over heels with Hungary.
-I packed up my things and moved to Budapest to study Hungarian.
-This decision also lead me to tour guiding.
-Today I work as a tour guide in Hungary, Transylvania/Romania, Slovakia, Poland and the eastern parts of Germany.
+As love led me to Hungary a few years later, work then took me to other parts of Europe, that up until the end of 1989 stayed behind the iron curtain.
+And my relationship to these countries deepen every day.
+Today I work as a tour guide in mainly Hungary, Romania, Poland, Czech Republic and the eastern parts of Germany.
 I love finding the connection between history and what's happening around us today.
-In my tours I put a lot of focus on culture, life today and hidden gems (especially in Budapest, since I view it as my hometown).
+I believe to understand the decisions of today we have to have a firm footing in the past.
+My strongest expertise is in the communist era, the revolutional year of 1989 and what happened next.
+I'm also deeply interested in politics of today and where the road is heading for these European countries.
+I'm also a singer and I've competed in the Romanian national selection for Eurovision (aptly named Eurovision Romania) where I got to the semi-finals in 2018.
+I often perform in some of the best bars in Budapest.
+In my tours I put a lot of focus on culture, life today, connecting it with history and of course my favorite hidden gems (especially in Budapest, since I view it as my hometown).
 I'm looking forward to show you the places I love the most.
 Full profile ⋅ Leave a Review

 Receive special offers, VIP invites and exclusive updates for Budapest.